SiddharthHiker/DevTinder-frontend/README.md

 - Login and see if your data is comming properly in the store
 - NavBar should update as soon as user logs in
 - Refactor our code to add constant file + create a component folder
+- You should not be access other Routes without Login
+- If token is not present, redirect user to login page
+- Logout Feature
+- Profile Feature
+-
+-